-Day 11: Aswan Highlights, Felucca & Flight to Cairo

-Spend the morning exploring the great monuments around Aswan.
-You'll visit the 3,600m long High Dam, the Unfinished Obelisk, and the majestic Temple of Philae.

-This afternoon, board a traditional felucca boat and enjoy a relaxing cruise around the area before dinner.
-This evening, fly back to Cairo, where you'll stay in a hotel near the airport ahead of tomorrow's departure.
+Day 11: Aswan Highlights Spend the morning exploring the great monuments around Aswan.
+You'll visit the 3,600m long High Dam, the Unfinished Obelisk.
+After lunch, board a traditional felucca boat and enjoy a relaxing cruise around the area before visiting the majestic Temple of Philae.
+Enjoy dinner at a local restaurant before flying back to Cairo, where you'll stay in a hotel near the airport ahead of tomorrow's departure.

-Unfinished Obelisk - The largest known ancient obelisk, created on the orders of Hatshepsut.
+Meals: B, L, D Destination Information Unfinished Obelisk - The largest known ancient obelisk, created on the orders of Hatshepsut.
 It would have been 42m if completed; one-third larger than any Egyptian obelisk ever erected.
 It is carved directly out of bedrock, but cracks appeared in the granite and the project was abandoned.
 Thirty-six centuries later, it remains visible in the quarry, now an open-air museum.
 Aswan High Dam - The world's largest embankment dam, built across the Nile in Aswan in the 1960s.
 It serves the irrigation needs of both Egypt and Sudan and generates hydroelectric power.

-Day 12-13: Depart Cairo Meals: B

-After breakfast, transfer to the airport for your onward flight.
+Day 12-13: Depart Cairo Meals: B After breakfast, transfer to the airport for your onward flight.